Fitness Tips

 To determine the amount of time you will need to run on a treadmill you have to factor in your goals

 For example, the most common reason behind treadmill running is to lose weight and burn fat.
-Some other people go in a different direction – they could do with some extra strength, resistance, stamina and endurance.
-If you are getting ready for an upcoming half marathon race, running on a treadmill will also add to your stamina while sparing you the dangers and inconveniences of outdoor running.
+Some people go in a different direction – they could do with some extra strength, resistance, stamina and endurance.

 How Long Do I Need to Run on A Treadmill to Burn Fat?